java-math/CoffeeMath/README.md

+# CoffeeStats
-# CoffeeStats - The Easy Statistics Library for Java
+## The *Easy* Statistics Library for Java
+---
+## The Goal
+To create a library that's easy to use for developers to run statistical functions, with simple-to-use components and easy-to-remember functions.

+### What can we do right now?
+* Calculate Mean, Median

+### What's planned?
+* Mode, Range, other basic stats functions.
+* Continuous and Probability Distribution functions.
+* Normal CDF and PDF.
+* Upload to Maven Central